xiaohunying/notes/pages/aws-database.md

 | Aurora      | Y                   |                            | Y                  |                           | Y          |
 | Oracle      | Y                   | Y                          | Y                  | Y                         |            |
 | SQL Server  | Y                   |                            | Y                  |                           |            |

+Amazon Aurora Serverless:
+- No instances to manage
+- On-demand pricing not applicable; Serverless pricing is measured in **Aurora Capacity Units (ACU)**
+- Each ACU consists of 2GB of memory & any associated CPU and networking requirements

 <br />